-Vitelliform macular dystrophy is a genetic eye disorder that can cause progressive vision loss.
+Vitelliform macular dystrophy is a genetic eye disorder that can cause worsening (progressive) vision loss.
 This disorder affects the retina, the specialized light-sensitive tissue that lines the back of the eye.
 Specifically, vitelliform macular dystrophy disrupts cells in a small area near the center of the retina called the macula.
 The macula is responsible for sharp central vision, which is needed for detailed tasks such as reading, driving, and recognizing faces.

 Vitelliform macular dystrophy is a rare disorder; its incidence is unknown.

 The BEST1 gene provides instructions for making a protein called bestrophin.
 This protein acts as a channel that controls the movement of charged chlorine atoms (chloride ions) into or out of cells in the retina.
-Mutations in the BEST1 gene probably lead to the production of an abnormally shaped channel that cannot properly regulate the flow of chloride.
+Variants in the BEST1 gene probably lead to the production of an abnormally shaped channel that cannot properly control the flow of chloride.
 Researchers have not determined how these malfunctioning channels are related to the buildup of lipofuscin in the macula and progressive vision loss.

 Best disease is inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
 In most cases, an affected person has one parent with the condition.